abeerbadawi/COVID-ChestXray15k-Dataset-Transfer-learning/README.md

 # Dataset access:
 Download dataset: https://drive.google.com/file/d/18aMf57_1u2AWInnMB67s3Xku0sPzm28u/view

-Please cite the following article if you are using this dataset:
+Please cite the following article if you are using this dataset or the code:

+MDPI and ACS Style
+Badawi, A.; Elgazzar, K. Detecting Coronavirus from Chest X-rays Using Transfer Learning.
+COVID 2021, 1, 403-415. https://doi.org/10.3390/covid1010034

+AMA Style
+Badawi A, Elgazzar K. Detecting Coronavirus from Chest X-rays Using Transfer Learning.
+COVID.
+2021; 1(1):403-415. https://doi.org/10.3390/covid1010034

+Chicago/Turabian Style
+Badawi, Abeer, and Khalid Elgazzar.
+2021.
+"Detecting Coronavirus from Chest X-rays Using Transfer Learning" COVID 1, no. 1: 403-415. https://doi.org/10.3390/covid1010034

 # The contributions of this paper are as follows:
 •We  propose  new  modified  three  pre-trained  deep  learning  models  with  transfer learning  based  on  Dense-Net201,  VGG16,  and  VGG19  to  detect  COVID-19  from X-ray images.